saikotek/docs/pages/bare_metal_cloud/dedicated_servers/api-os-installation/guide.en-gb.md

 ---
 title: OVHcloud API and OS Installation
-excerpt: Use OVHcloud API to install or re-install an OS on your dedicated server
+excerpt: Use OVHcloud API to install or reinstall an OS on your dedicated server
 updated: 2024-10-22
 ---